SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

 We have a tool that automatically performs this task.

-Model mapping is an easy way to convert one model to another.
+**Model mapping** is an easy way to convert one model to another.

-It is convention-based, meaning that when following the guidelines, we significantly reduce code repetition.
+It is **convention-based**, meaning that when following the guidelines, we significantly **reduce code repetition**.

-When mapping entities from the database to DTOs, the Model Mapper acts as a middleware in the query-creation process.
+When mapping entities from the database to DTOs, the Model Mapper acts as a **middleware** in the query-creation process.

-It will then project and map the entities for us.
+It will then **project and map** the entities for us.

 The use of conventions helps in determining property-value mappings.